brson/brson.github.com/worklog.md

 _This contains much of my open source activity since 2015.
 Some of my work is not public, and there are some gaps here from 2017-2019._

+# 2020-01-21

+- Clock in
+- 8:45 AM
+- Checked on new tikv timing run
+- 9:00 AM
+- Clock out
+- Clock in
+- 2:25 PM
+- Added more options to maptime
+- 3:32 PM
+- Hacked on RC TableProperties
+- 4:13 PM
+- Clock out
+- Clock in
+- 6:50 PM
+- Hacked on RC TableProperties
+- 7:13 PM
+- Clock out

 # 2020-01-20

 - Clock in